 Full Screen Mario is my open source HTML5 remake of the original Super Mario Brothers.
 You can play the original levels, literally millions of procedurally generated maps, or create your own using the level editor.

 The public site for this project received almost 2.7 million unique visitors before being closed by a DMCA notice from Nintendo.
-The coding project lives on, and is continuing from my contributions to become a JSON-based game framework for retro games, scheduled for release this January 1st.
+The coding project lives on, and is now the primary user of my EightBittr framework for retro games.